nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Deleting an appointment  <a name="deleting-appointment-manual-testing"/>

 1. Deleting an appointment while all appointments are being shown

-    1. Prerequisites: list all appointments using the `appt -f` command.
-Multiple appointments in the list.
+    1. Prerequisites: List all appointments using `appt -f`.
+There must be existing appointments in the list.

-    1. Test case: `appt -d 1`<br>
+    2. Test case: `appt -d 1`<br>
        Expected: First appointment is deleted from the list.
 Details of the deleted appointment shown in the response box.

-    1. Test case: `appt -d 0`<br>
+    3. Test case: `appt -d 0`<br>
        Expected: No appointment is deleted.
 Error details shown in the response box: `Invalid command format!...`.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the appointment list size)<br>
+    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the appointment list size)<br>
        Expected: Similar to previous.

-2. Deleting an appointment while upcoming appointments are being shown
+    5. Delete an appointment while some appointments are being shown

-    1. Prerequisites: list all persons using the `appt -l` command.
-Multiple appointments in the list.
+        1. Prerequisites: List some appointment using `appt -f [p/PATIENT_KEYWORD] [d/DOCTOR_KEYWORD] [s/START_DATE] [e/END_DATE]`.
+E.g., `appt -f s/01/11/2021` to list only appointments `01/11/2021` onwards.
+There must be existing appointments in the list.

-    1. Test case: `appt -d 1`<br>
-       Expected: First appointment is deleted from the list.
-Details of the deleted appointment shown in the response box.

-    1. Test case: `appt -d 0`<br>
-       Expected: No appointment is deleted.
-Error details shown in the response box: `Invalid command format!...`.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-       Expected: Similar to previous.
+        2. Test cases are similar to those above.

 ### Editing an appointment <a name="edit-appointment-manual-testing"/>

 1. Editing an appointment while all appointments are being shown

-    1. Prerequisites: Use `appt -f` to list all appointments.
+    1. Prerequisites: List all appointments using `appt -f`.
+There must be existing appointments in the list.

     2. Test case: `appt -e 1 p/1 s/31/12/2021 10:00 dur/30`<br>
        Expected: First appointment's patient is edited to the first patient in the filtered patient list.
 The date and session are edited to `31 Dec 21, Fri` and `10:00 - 10:30` respectively.
 Details of the edited appointment are shown in the status message.